nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 - Fixed a bug where the texture names were incorrect
 - Added support for the -r (reverse) command
 - Added support for the -f (force) command
+- Added basic wad config support with relativeOutputWadDir and forceRebuilt support